TachyonicProject/luxon/docs/source/tutorials/api.rst

 Part 1: Setting up a Python Package
 --------------------------------------------------------------

 In order to have a fully functioning project with a webserver and a database we need to create a python package that we can install as a pip library.
 Then we will be able to deploy the package as a project, set up the database and launch the webserver.
-Luxon makes this process very conveneniet.
+Luxon makes this process very convenient.

 We will create the package in a development directory and then we will deploy the project in an *app* directory.
 All the source code will live in the development directory and the application will be launched from the *app* directory.
 We will first create a basic python package and then deploy it as soon as it's done.
 We will install the package in such a way that we can keep working on the source code and see those changes when we launch the webserver in the project.
 Then we can build the package piece by piece and test it along the way.

 So on to the package, let's call it *myapi*: